About the Capstone

 Note: Honors students may complete a Capstone Project outside of their major discipline if they have taken sufficient coursework in the field of interest and are able to recruit an appropriate Capstone Supervisor.

 An analytical or interpretive capstone project is inquiry-based research driven by the investigation of a gap in academic knowledge represented by the current peer-reviewed academic literature.
 This category of capstone is inclusive of, but not limited to, the disciplines of African American Studies; Anthropology; Art History; Biological Sciences, Neuroscience, and Biochemistry; Chemistry; Communication; Criminology, Law and Justice; Economics; English; Foreign Language Majors; Germanic Studies; Gender and Women’s Studies; History; Mathematics; Psychology; Religious Studies; Sociology; and Statistics.

 A creative capstone project is an expressive exploration of a political, cultural, economic, and/or social issue.
 Students need to have sufficient previous experience within the artistic medium, by way of previous course work and independent artistic practice.
-Students must recruit a Capstone Supervisor with a background in the creative field of interest (e.g., Creative Writing, Digital Art, Fiber Arts, Music, Painting, Photography, Print Media, Performance, Sculpture, etc.)
+Students also need to have sufficient knowledge of relevant practitioners whose work their capstone project engages.
+Students must recruit a Capstone Supervisor with an academic background in the creative field of interest (e.g., Creative Writing, Digital Art, Music, Painting, Photography, Print Media, Performance, Sculpture, etc.)

-Roles of the Project Supervisor and the Honors College Fellow
+Roles of the Capstone Supervisor and the Faculty Fellow

 Students pursue their Capstone Projects under the guidance of their Capstone Supervisors and in consultation with their Faculty Fellows.
 However, students are ultimately responsible for developing the project, locating a Capstone Supervisor, and completing the project within the prescribed two-semester schedule.